halvtomat/KTH-ParallelProg/lab4/task6/README.md

-# The Hungry Birds Problem (one producer - multiple consumers)
+# The Bear and the Honeybees Problem (multiple producers - one consumer)
-Given are *n* baby birds and one parent bird.
-The baby birds eat out of a common dish that initially contains W worms.
-Each baby bird repeatedly takes a worm, eats it, sleeps for a while, takes another worm, and so on.
-If the dish is empty, the baby bird who discovers the empty dish chirps real loud to awaken the parent bird.
-The parent bird flies off and gathers W more worms, puts them in the dish, and then waits for the dish to be empty again.
-This pattern repeats forever.
+Given are n honeybees and a hungry bear.
+They share a pot of honey.
+The pot is initially empty; its capacity is H portions of honey.
+The bear sleeps until the pot is full, then eats all the honey and goes back to sleep.
+Each bee repeatedly gathers one portion of honey and puts it in the pot; the bee who fills the pot awakens the bear.

-Develop and implement a multithreaded program to simulate the actions of the birds.
-Represent the birds as concurrent threads (i.e. array of "babyBird" threads and a "parentBird" thread), and the dish as a critical shared resource that can be accessed by at most one bird at a time.
-Use only semaphores for synchronization.
-Your program should print a trace of interesting simulation events.
+Represent the bear and honeybees as concurrent processes or threads (i.e. a "bear" process and an array of "honeybee" processes), and the honey pot as a critical resource (a monitor) that can be accessed by at most one process at a time (either by the "bear" process or by one of the "honeybee" processes).

+Develop a monitor (with condition variables) to synchronize the actions of the bear and honeybees, i.e. develop a monitor that represents the pot of honey.
+Define the monitor's operations and their implementation.
+Implement a multithreaded application in Java or C++ to simulate the actions of the bear and honeybees represented as concurrent threads and the pot represented as as the monitor.
 Is your solution fair?
-Explain when presenting homework.
+Explain in comments in the source code.

 ## How to run
 Run: